scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

-This is equivalent to the pandas dataframe, but is in pure numpy and hence has no pandas dependencies if you do not wish to use pandas.
+This is equivalent to the pandas DataFrame but is in pure NumPy and hence has no pandas dependencies if you do not wish to use pandas.

 Single Linkage Trees
 --------------------

-We have still more data at our disposal however.
+We have still more data at our disposal, however.
 As noted in the How HDBSCAN Works section, prior to providing a condensed tree the algorithm builds a complete dendrogram.
 We have access to this too via the :py:attr:`~hdbscan.HDBSCAN.single_linkage_tree_` attribute of the clusterer.